Neofox/symfony-REST-skeleton/README.md

 This project was created for me at the beggining 'cause I love RESTFUL API.
 It's a simple test Api with a User.

-The REST parts is managed by FOSRestBundle
-The DB is managed by Doctrine.
+The REST parts is managed by FOSRestBundle and the DB is managed by Doctrine.

 Starting the project :

 `vagrant up`

 `vagrant ssh`

 `cd /var/www/rest`

 `composer install`

 Generate database and loading fixtures :

 `bin/console doctrine:database:create`

 `bin/console doctrine:schema:update`

 `bin/console doctrine:fixtures:load`

 Testing the API :